anthonysetiadi/oop-game-v2/README.md

 # Phrase Hunter Game
+A simple game where the player needs to guess the correct "Phrase" before the player's 5 Lives run out.

+## Description
-This project was created by [@anthonysetiadi](https://github.com/anthonysetiadi) for the purposes of completing the Team Treehouse: Full Stack Javascript Course.
+Unit 4 Project for the purposes of completing the Team Treehouse Techdegree Full Stack Javascript Course.

-Unit 4 Project

-This game is also hosted on [GitHub Pages](https://docs.github.com/en/pages) and can be played here https://anthonysetiadi.github.io/oop-game-v2/.
-Note.
-The site is not optimised for mobile devices.
+This game was developed using Java Script object-oriented programming principles.

+# Gameplay
 ## Objectives
 The main objective of this game is to guess the hidden phrase.